austin-tral/test-repo/README.md

-# test-repo
+# Py Calculator

-Hi!
-I'm a Git repository.
-Add some code to me!
+This repository contains a simple implementation of a calculator in python!